 Certain of the Company's securitization transactions and the warehouse credit facilities contain various covenants requiring certain minimum financial ratios and results.
-The Company was in compliance with all of these covenants as of March 31, 2004.
+As a result of amendments to the related Securitization Agreements executed during the first six months of 2004, the Company was in compliance with all of these covenants as of June 30, 2004.

-The Servicing Agreements of the Company's securitization transactions and warehouse credit facilities are terminable by the insurers of certain of the Trust's obligations ("Note Insurers") in the event of certain defaults by the Company and under certain other circumstances.
-Were a Note Insurer in the future to exercise its option to terminate the Servicing Agreements, such a termination would have a material adverse effect on the Company's liquidity and results of operations.
-The Company continues to receive Servicer extensions on a monthly and/or quarterly basis, pursuant to the Servicing Agreements.
+The Securitization Agreements of the Company's term securitization transactions and one of the warehouse credit facilities are terminable by the Note Insurers in the event of certain defaults by the Company and under certain other circumstances.
+Similar termination rights are held by the lender in the other warehouse credit facility.
+Were a Note Insurer (or the lender in such warehouse facility) in the future to exercise its option to terminate the Securitization Agreements, such a termination would have a material adverse effect on the Company's liquidity and results of operations.
+The Company continues to receive Servicer extensions on a monthly and/or quarterly basis, pursuant to the Securitization Agreements.